little-world/rust-course/projecta/09-web-scraper-retry-breaker.md

-## Project 2: Async Web Scraper with Retry Logic and Circuit Breaker
+# Web Scraper with Retry and Circuit Breaker

 ### Problem Statement